sterinaldi/FIGARO/docs/source/index.rst

 FIGARO - Fast Inference for GW Astronomy, Research & Observations
 =================================================================

-| This documentation page is still under development.
-In the (hopefully) near future, I'll add some tutorials about how to include FIGARO in your own research project.
+| This page contains the documentation for FIGARO, along with a brief description of how to use it in your research project.
-| In the meantime, please refer to the `GitHub repository <https://github.com/sterinaldi/FIGARO>`_.
-Bug report is extremely appreciated.
+| Please refer to the `GitHub repository <https://github.com/sterinaldi/FIGARO>`_ for bug reports (extremely appreciated) or issues.
+| If you use FIGARO in your research, please cite `this paper <https://ui.adsabs.harvard.edu/abs/2022MNRAS.517L...5R/abstract>`_
 | If you're curious about the other projects I'm working on or if you want to get in touch with me, feel free to visit `my website <https://sterinaldi.github.io>`_!

 .. toctree::